 Drum Brakes, Disc Brakes, Emergency & Parking Brakes

-Disc braking systems use brake pads that are attached to the frame of the car, and a rotating disc, the rotor, that is attached to the wheel.
+Disc braking systems use brake pads that are attached to the frame of the car and a rotating disc, called the rotor, that is attached to the wheel.
 When you step on the brake pedal the calipers push on the brake pads, causing them to squeeze the rotor.
 The friction between the brake pads and the rotor will slow down and stop your vehicle by converting your vehicle's kinetic energy into heat.
 Your brake system is designed to dissipate this energy before it heats up too much and causes damage.
-You may find that your front brakes wear out before the rear brakes because the front brakes do most of the work.
+You may find that your front brakes wear out before the rear brakes and require brake repair because the front brakes do most of the work.
 Front brakes are usually vented to carry away the heat from braking quickly.

-Drum braking systems use brake shoes that are attached to the frame of the car, inside a rotating drum that is attached to the wheel.
-When you step on the brake pedal a piston pushes the brake shoes into the inside of the brake drum.
+Drum braking systems use brake shoes that are attached to the frame of the car inside a rotating drum that is attached to the wheel.
+When you step on the brake pedal, a piston pushes the brake shoes into the inside of the brake drum.
 The friction between the brake shoes and the drum will slow down and stop your vehicle by converting your vehicle's kinetic energy into heat.

 Both disc brakes and drum brakes are intended to slow your vehicle and stop it.
 The emergency or parking brake has two purposes.
 It can be used as a backup brake if the main braking system fails because the emergency brake is controlled by cables and levers that are a totally separate path from the main braking system's hydraulic brake lines.
 It is usually used as a parking brake, just to keep your vehicle from moving while parked.